diagreifier/diagreifier/README.md

 ---

 ## 💳 Subscription Plans
-Access to DiagReifier requires a plan:
+Access to diagReifier requires a plan:
 - **Junior** – For students & hobbyists
 - **Senior** – For professional developers
 - **Expert** – For teams & enterprise